com-480-data-visualization/project-2023-ijustvizzed/README.md

 Additionally, we are the first project that uses the relatively new Alex Jones’ InfoWars dataset [released on 22 March 2023](https://www.reddit.com/r/datasets/comments/11yyoth/4682_episodes_of_the_alex_jones_show_15875_hours/) and correlates this with Trump’s tweets.

+Preliminary inspection of the wordclouds shows that further processing is required to make the data usable and extract the data relevant to conspiracy theories.
+Additionally the data will also need to be analyzed over time and correlated to each other along this axis.

 ## Milestone 2 (7th May, 5pm)

 **10% of the final grade**